roseprimeyn/DevopsProjects/Project 5/MERN Stack Implementation/README.md

-USE CASE
+**USE CASE Challenge**

-Challenge: DTC is a rapidly growing online clothing store experiencing issues with their current Content Delivery Network (CDN).
+DTC is a rapidly growing online clothing store experiencing issues with their current Content Delivery Network (CDN).
 As their product catalog and customer base expand, the existing CDN struggles to deliver high-resolution images and videos efficiently.
 This results in slow loading times, impacting customer experience and potentially leading to lost sales.

+**Solution:**

-Solution: Migrate to a more robust and scalable CDN platform on a cloud provider like AWS .
+Migrate to a more robust and scalable CDN platform on a cloud provider like AWS .

 ![210118416-5abdf8d5-5fb8-4caf-b315-3d98d45a9e3d](https://github.com/user-attachments/assets/dd239251-d983-4682-b8f6-8ac408319c82)

-1. Setting Up the Development Environment:
+**1. Setting Up the Development Environment:**

-Prerequisites:
+**Prerequisites:**

 •	An AWS account with appropriate permissions.

 •	Node.js and npm installed on your local development machine.

-Ubuntu Server Setup:
+**Ubuntu Server Setup:**

 1. Create an EC2 Instance: